begins his long march

 I am my own stranger.

-AmpersandsThis quiet nightAmpersands by ashellessmind
+AmpersandsThis quiet night I rescindAmpersands by ashellessmind

 Their patient meaning

-collapses into impatience.
+collapses from forceful impatience.

 virtuosity to conclude.

-must be governed
+Single nouns must now be governed

 by single adjectives.